US STOCKS-Nasdaq futures fall 1 pct as Nvidia takes down chipmakers

 The S&P 500 snapped a five-day losing streak on Thursday, helped by a report that said Washington would pause further tariffs on Chinese imports.

-The hopes of a trade deal were dampened following a Reuters report on Thursday that suggested a breakthrough was unlikely at expected talks between Presidents Donald Trump and Xi Jinping at the sidelines of a G20 summit in Argentina later this month.
+But hopes of a trade deal were dampened following a Reuters report later on Thursday that suggested a breakthrough was unlikely at talks expected between Presidents Donald Trump and Xi Jinping at the sidelines of a G20 summit in Argentina later this month.

-European markets tried to stabilize as British Prime Minister Theresa May fought for survival after a draft divorce deal with the European Union provoked the resignations of senior ministers and mutiny in her party.
+European markets struggled again as British Prime Minister Theresa May battled to defend her much-criticized draft divorce deal with the European Union as calls grew for a vote of no confidence in her leadership.

-Nordstrom Inc fell 10.3 percent as the department store operator’s third-quarter same-store sales disappointed and the company took charges from a credit card problem.
+In a gloomy week for retailers, department store operator Nordstrom Inc fell 10.9 percent after quarterly same-store sales missed estimates and the company reported charges from a credit card problem.

-Viacom Inc rose 4 percent after the company reported a 5 percent rise in quarterly revenue, as its Paramount Pictures division gained from the success of “Mission: Impossible - Fallout”.
+Viacom Inc rose 3 percent after beating profit estimates, boosted by the strong performance of “Mission: Impossible - Fallout” and signing a multi-picture film deal with Netflix Inc.

-PG&E Corp gained 40.9 percent, after six straight days of losses after a Bloomberg report on a regulatory official saying it does not want the utility to go into bankruptcy should it be found responsible for the deadly wildfires in northern California.
+PG&E Corp jumped 47.5 percent, following steep losses in the past six days, after Bloomberg reported that a regulatory official said it did not want the utility to go into bankruptcy should it be found responsible for the deadly wildfires in northern California.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Shounak Dasgupta)